Battle Pope: Plot

 As Pope and Jesus search for Hellcorp – Lucifer's headquarters on Earth – they are attacked by the Zombie Twins, Lucifer's henchmen.
 Pope dispatches the duo, but they were not beaten and summon all of Earth's corpses to form a giant, writhing zombie monster.
 Pope can't stop this new monster, but Jesus is able to destroy them in a brilliant explosion when they try to eat him.
 After killing the zombies, Pope and Jesus are once again attacked by Belaam, now with a robotic arm, but he is easily defeated.

 Finally at Hellcorp, Jesus and Pope enter, only to have to fight waves of demons waiting for them.
 After putting up an incredible fight, Pope and Jesus are incapacitated and brought before Lucifer.
 They then discover Lucifer's plan: to steal Saint Michael's halo and combine it with his own demon horns, expanding his powers to godlike proportions.
 Pope escapes, but is unable to prevent Lucifer from donning the halo and he is banished.

 Pope then spends what seems like a long time in Hell, fighting every day to survive.
 But just 17 seconds later on Earth, Pope is rescued by God, who increases his powers by granting him a halo of his own.
 With his new-found power, Pope defeats Lucifer and saves Saint Michael.
 God grants Pope access to Heaven, but he turns it down to stay and protect the people of Earth.

 Afterwards, Pope returns home and Jesus becomes his roommate.

+Adaptation

+Battle Pope was adapted into a season of eight animated webisodes that appeared on Spike TV's website in 2008.